SceneJailEval: A Scenario-Adaptive Multi-Dimensional Framework for Jailbreak Evaluation: Background and Preliminary

 \subsection{Weight Calculation Based on AHP Method}

-Analytic Hierarchy Process (AHP)-based weight calculation quantifies factor importance in hierarchical systems through structured decomposition and pairwise comparisons \cite{saaty1980analytic}.
+AHP-based weight calculation quantifies factor importance in hierarchical systems via structured decomposition and pairwise comparisons \cite{saaty1980analytic}.
 A multi-level hierarchy (goal, criteria, alternatives) is established, followed by expert judgments on relative factor importance using a 1-9 scale—organized into a reciprocal matrix \( A = (a_{ij})_{n \times n} \) where \( a_{ij} = 1/a_{ji} \).

 Weights are derived by solving the eigenvector equation for the matrix’s maximum eigenvalue \( \lambda_{\text{max}} \):

 where the eigenvector \( \mathbf{w} \) is normalized to obtain the weight vector.
 Consistency is validated via: